danielfett/draft-dpop/mainmatter.md

  1. the algorithm in the header of the JWT designates a digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
- 1. that the JWT is signed using the public key contained in the `cnf` claim of the JWT,
+ 1. that the JWT is signed using the public key contained in the `jwk` header of the JWT,
  1. if a DPoP sender-constrained refresh token is to be used at the token endpoint, that the JWT is signed using the public key the refresh token is bound to,